Exciting Ways to Dress up Your Home for Christmas

 1. Christmas Tree

 You can choose between a fresh and an artificial tree.
-Decorate it with lights, garlands, ribbons, flowers and other ornaments which complement the over-all look of your house.
-It is important to place the lights first which are then followed by the other decors.
+Decorate it with lights, garlands, ribbons, flowers and other ornaments that complement your house's overall look.
+It is essential to place the lights first, followed by the other decors.

 Remember, it is NOT a random pizza.
-Give it some thought.
-Give the kids exclusive domain over the bottom 3 branches but slam dunk the angel yourself.
+Could you give it some thought?
+Give the kids exclusive domain over the bottom three branches but slam dunk the angel yourself.